World Wide Web Worm

 The World Wide Web Worm (WWWW) was one of the earliest search engines for the World Wide Web (WWW).
+It was developed in September 1993 by Oliver McBryan at the University of Colorado as a research project.
 It is claimed by some to be the first search engine, though it was not released until March 1994, by which time a number of other search engines had been made publicly available.
-It was developed in September 1993 by Oliver McBryan at the University of Colorado as a research project.

 The worm created a database of 300,000 multimedia objects which could be obtained or searched for keywords via the WWW.
 It indexed about 110,000 webpages as of 1994.
 In contrast to present-day search engines, the WWWW featured support for Perl regular expressions.